deniskyashif/blog/content/posts/2020-01-07-csharp-channels-part-3.md

 editLink: "https://github.com/deniskyashif/blog/blob/master/content/posts/2020-01-07-csharp-channels-part-3.md"
 ---

 In this article, we'll learn how to efficiently process data in a non-blocking way using the pipeline pattern.
-We'll construct composable and testable pipelines using C#'s channels, and see how to perform cancellation and deal with errors.
-If you're new to the concept of channels in C#, I suggest checking out [part 1](/c-sharp-channels-part-1) and [part 2](/c-sharp-channels-part-2) of the series first.
+We'll construct composable and testable pipelines using .NET's channels, and see how to perform cancellation and deal with errors.
+If you're new to the concept of channels, I suggest checking out [part 1](/csharp-channels-part-1) and [part 2](/csharp-channels-part-2) of the series first.

 ## Pipelines